-Chess AD II III IV Focus on additional skills and pastimes for interaction - teach children Chess as part of opportunity to learn online The reality of chess is different - it actually is an incredibly beneficial pastime, because playing chess results in better brain function, improved memory and cognitive abilities, strategic thinking and attention improvement Scientists also claim that playing chess can improve mental age by up to 14 years- Source Chess Club UK Ensure all classes in KS2 have the necessary equipment - webcams and microphones.
+Other approach ies Title and School Improvement aim A- D Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+How will you ensure it is implemented well?
+Staff lead When will you review?
+Co st Review Chess II III IV Focus on additional skills and pastimes for interaction - teach children Chess as part of opportunity to learn online The reality of chess is different - it actually is an incredibly beneficial pastime, because playing chess results in better brain function, improved memory and cognitive abilities, strategic thinking and attention improvement Scientists also claim that playing chess can improve mental age by up to 14 years- Source Chess Club UK Ensure all classes in KS2 have the necessary equipment - webcams and microphones.
 Chess pieces and boards.
 Ensure timetabled and that zoom codes are shared.
 Create year group chess clubs during the week.
 These could have been led by Year 6 (but we can't cross bubble) So we will try and find a way to deliver this online?
+DP Baselin e Mid year and end of year £4000 This provided many opportunities for all children.
+For many of our learners it was a new game to learn.
+With that came: improved listening skills; improved social skills; improved strategy skills.
+Although a number or percentage can not be assigned to this, teachers commented that the chess sessions really helped cover the vital above skills which then helped focus children to learn other areas of the curriculum.
+Year 6 teachers also mentioned that it seemed to give confidence to some of the borderline WA children in maths.
+Children commented that it was good to be able to play games and learn a new skill.

-DP Baselin e Mid year and end of year £5468 Wellbeing guy AD V Online session x 2 with 'That wellbeing guy' for all staff and governors Simon has worked in local schools communities by educating, empowering and energising school staff to live their best life every day, teach great lessons, and create an environment fit for flourishing.
+Wellbeing guy AD V Online session x 2 with 'That wellbeing guy' for all staff and governors Simon has worked in local schools communities by educating, empowering and energising school staff to live their best life every day, teach great lessons, and create an environment fit for flourishing.
 Investing in staff training and proactively supporting wellbeing is imperative to reduce illness.
 Better definition of wellbeing and ways staff can proactively promote.
 ES S & C each term £400 Insightful training on what wellbeing isremoval of disease.
 Gave many positive reinforcing messages to staff on their role and managing little issues.
 Better clarity on what wellbeing in and shared consensus Mental health first aider D V 2 x staff to attend MHFA Investing in staff training and proactively supporting wellbeing is imperative to reduce illness.
 With the growing importance and relevance of Mental Health in our society, this course has never been more useful.
 This course teaches delegates how to spot signs of poor mental health, and help employees or colleagues get the help that they need.
 Two staff complete training and fully support situations in an empathetic manner.
-ES S & C each term 009J Total budge eted cost £ 9468
+ES S & C each term $009\widetilde{\mathcal{F}}$ Both staff members trained have had to use their skills in different ways- this is very hard to quantify but we can evidence that both staff have supported others one via formal risk assessment processes for staff identified as suffering from stress and other within line management.
+We have other feedback from wellbeing questionnaires to say that staff continue to feel supported.
+Next step to promote and develop CPD cycle for this.
+Total budgeted cos

-Totals of money 2020-21 £65177
+Totals of money 2020-21 £44424